-The Maker Library Network is a British Council project that connects designers and makers around the world.
-It facilitates knowledge and skills exchange amongst professionals and encourages public engagement with making.
+The Maker Library Network was a British Council project that connected designers and makers around the world.
+It facilitated knowledge and skills exchange amongst professionals and encouraged public engagement with making.

 A Maker Library combines three elements of a makespace, a library and a gallery.
 These spaces are connected online and through a programme of travel exchanges, exhibitions and events.
 People use them to make things, show things, get inspired and connect with like-minded people.

-The Maker Library Network engages with different forms of making, from traditional craft processes to digital technology and everything inbetween.
-We now have Maker Libraries in the UK, South Africa, Turkey, Mexico, Nigeria and Ukraine as well as a growing portfolio of interventions and pop-ups.
+The Maker Library Network engages with different forms of making, from traditional craft processes to digital technology and everything in between.
+There are currently active Maker Libraries in the UK, South Africa, Turkey, Mexico, Nigeria and Ukraine as well as a growing portfolio of interventions and pop-ups.
 So far designers, architects, artists, craftspeople and curators, have shared their ideas, their practice, their process and their products in Maker Libraries around the world.
-Find out about the spaces and people involved in the programme in Maker Libraries.
+Find out about the spaces and people involved in the programme in the Maker Libraries section.

 Find inspiration for your reading list in Read.

 Download files and toolkits for making in Make.